postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. If your network is behind a firewall that requires allowlisting IP addresses, you will need to use a static IP address to enable collection backups to GitLab on custom domains.

-    Contact your IT team to allowlist the following static IP in your firewall to enable collection backups GitLab:
+    Contact your IT team to allowlist the following static IP in your firewall to enable collection backups to GitLab:

    * US East: 3.212.102.200